back to articles

 float inputs[3] = {0.9, 0.3, 0.7}

 These three aren't neurons, they're inputs.
 It's just cuz we put the numbers (0.9, 0.3, 0.7) in there ourselves.
-It was never computed by anything else we just thought the ears were pointy and the cat, fluffy.
+It was never computed by anything else before that, we just thought the ears were pointy and the cat, fluffy.

 In order to actually create our first neuron we have to do some computations.
 Remember the weights?

-float weight[3] = {0.8, 0.1, 1.0}
+float weights[3] = {0.8, 0.1, 1.0}

 We can use the inputs with the weights and make some calculation that means something: